gititvaishvik/autoRename/README.md

 ## Parameters

 - `directory`: Path to the directory containing the files to be monitored.
-- `min_`: Interval (in minutes) at which the script checks for modifications in the specified files.
+- `min_`: timeout (in minutes) at which the script stops after no modification made for continuously for n minutes  .
 - `files_to_check`: Tuple containing the names of the files to be monitored.
 If multiple files are specified, the script monitors all of them.
 If only one file is specified, the script monitors that file only.

 ## Example